-In accordance with the three principles "remove" contamination sources, "redirect" groundwater from contamination sources and "prevent leakage" of contaminated water, multi-layered contaminated water management measures have been implemented to stably control groundwater
+In accordance with the three principles "remove" contamination sources, "redirect" groundwater from contamination sources and "prevent leakage" of contaminated water multi-layered contaminated water management measures have been implemented to stably control groundwater

-- > Status of contaminated water generated - Multi-layered measures, including pumping up by subdrains and land-side impermeable walls, which were
+Status of contaminated water generated

-- implemented to control the continued generation of contaminated water, suppress the groundwater inflow into buildings. - Following the steady implementation of "redirecting" measures (groundwater bypass, subdrains, land-side impermeable walls and other measures), the generation amount reduced from approx. 470 m3/day (the FY2014 average) when the measures were first launched to approx. 170 m3/day (the FY2018 average). - Measures will continue to further reduce the volume of contaminated water generated.
+- Multi-layered measures, including pumping up by subdrains and land-side impermeable walls, which were implemented to control the continued generation of contaminated water, suppress the groundwater inflow into buildings. - Following the steady implementation of "redirecting" measures (groundwater bypass, subdrains, land-side impermeable walls and other measures), the generation amount reduced from approx. 470 m3/day (the FY2014 average) when the measures were first launched to approx. 170 m3/day (the FY2018 average). - Measures will continue to further reduce the volume of contaminated water generated.

-- Treatment (held on August 25, 2017) because the method of calculating the contaminated water volume generated was reviewed on March 1, 2018.
-Details of the review are described in the materials for the 50th and 51st meetings of the Secretariat of the Team for Countermeasures for Decommissioning and Contaminated Water Treatment. - 2: The monthly daily average is derived from the daily average from the previous Thursday to the last Wednesday, which is calculated based on the data measured at 7:00 on every Thursday.
+- 1 Values differ from those announced at the 20th Committee on Countermeasures for Contaminated Water Treatment (held on August 25, 2017) because the method of calculating the contaminated water volume generated was reviewed on March 1, 2018.
+Details of the review are described in the materials for the 50th and 51st meetings of the Secretariat of the Team for Countermeasures for Decommissioning and Contaminated Water Treatment. - 2: The monthly daily average is derived from the daily average from the previous Thursday to the last Wednesday, which is calculated based on the data measured at 7:00 on every Thursday. - 3: The average (provisional value) for the period April September 2019.